The absolute seawater entropy: Part I. Definition: Computations of seawater entropy

-It may be decided not to bother with entropy calculations, since the reference entropy values have no impact on the other thermodynamic variables (specific volumes, heat capacities, expansion coefficients, sound speeds, osmotic pressure, etc), and only impact the entropy, Helmholtz free energy and Gibbs free enthalpy functions.
-But in this case, we have to go right to the end of the consequences, and refrain from calculating values of these three functions, leaving these three quantities undetermined to within a function of salinity.
+It may be decided not to bother with entropy calculations, since the reference entropy values have no impact on the other thermodynamic variables (specific volumes, heat capacities, expansion coefficients, sound speeds, osmotic pressure, etc.) and only impact the entropy, Helmholtz free energy, and Gibbs free enthalpy functions.
+But in this case, we have to go right to the end of the consequences and refrain from calculating values of these three functions, leaving these three quantities undetermined to within a function of salinity.

-Differently, one of the aims of TEOS10, as Franck Millero reminded us, is to provide precise values for these three functions.
+Differently, one of the aims of TEOS10, as Millero reminded us, is to provide precise values for these three functions.
 So there is no choice if you want to calculate these three functions: you have to leave no room for arbitrariness and trust the recommendations of general thermodynamics.
-Here lies the strong motivation for using non-arbitrary values for not only the difference in reference entropies $\eta_{s0} - \eta_{w0}$, but in fact for both $\eta_{s0}$ and $\eta_{w0}$, and thus to use the absolute, third-law values of them defined in thermodynamic.
+Here lies the strong motivation for using non-arbitrary values for not only the difference in reference entropies $\eta_{\rm s0} - \eta_{\rm w0}$, but in fact for both $\eta_{\rm s0}$ and $\eta_{\rm w0}$, and thus to use the absolute, third-law values of them defined in thermodynamics.

-In addition, although the formulations of \citet{Millero_Leung_1976} and \citet{Millero_1983} brought a clear theoretical improvement in taking into account the absolute entropies of liquid water and sea-salts, the analytical and numerical formulation seems somewhat anomalous (see the subsection~\ref{subsection_abs_entropy_Millero}).
-As a consequence, Millero's calculations have to be restated using more recent data and methods.
+In addition, although the formulations of ML76 and M83 brought a clear theoretical improvement in taking into account the absolute reference entropies of liquid water and sea salts, the analytical and numerical formulation seems somewhat anomalous (see subsection~\ref{subsection_abs_entropy_Millero}).
+As a consequence, Millero's calculations had to be restated using more recent data and methods.